 Sphagnum peat moss is not a good mulch for tomatoes.
 However, they are great soil amendments often used in greenhouse plant production and potting mix.
 Besides, they decompose into the soil easily over the season.
-But they are not as good as mulch for tomatoes and expensive too.
+But they are not as good as mulch for tomatoes and are expensive too.

 They help to control soil pH levels and retain soil moisture for a certain period.
-But once they dry out rainwater or irrigation water doesn’t enter into the soil easily when you use them as mulch.
+But once they dry out, rainwater or irrigation water doesn’t enter into the soil easily when you use them as mulch.

 Compost or Animal Manure:

 Compost or manure produces too much nitrogen, which would be a threat to your tomato plants during the fruiting time.
 Besides, it also contains weed seeds.
 So, compost or manure is not good for any vegetable garden.

 Mulching is not mandatory for growing tomatoes but is an essential part.
 If you mulch your tomatoes properly, then you definitely get a better result than the gardener who doesn’t mulch.
 So, find suitable mulch for your tomato plants and apply them properly.